ballerina-platform/module-ballerina-data.csv/ballerina/Package.md

 ### Converting CSV string to a record array

-To convert a CSV string into a record value, you can use the `parseStringToRecord` function from the library.
+To convert a CSV string into a record value, you can use the `parseString` function from the library.
 The following example demonstrates how to transform a CSV document into an array of records.

 ```ballerina
 import ballerina/data.csv;